langjam/jam0003/tally-thing/README.md

 all the extra `|` symbols in the syntax, and see if I can write a few election-specific functions.

+**Update:** As of the end of the jam, I have at least got data flowing through the script, and can modify it in two very siple ways and one trivial way.
+The parser is slightly more capable than the runner.

 Running the Interpreter
 -----------------------